What is the Firm Dashboard, and why was it built?

 The date on the Firm Dashboard is the date that the underlying activity was done.

-The total value of billed work items (time on Awaiting Payment and Paid bills) without an associated payment recorded, and any credit notes.
+The total value of billed work items (as defined above) without an associated payment recorded, and any credit notes.

 Therefore the uncollected amount would be $1500